Dark Energy After DESI DR2: Observational Status, Reconstructions, and Physical Models: Physical models and perturbation-level consistency

 Because BAO constrain $\DM(z)/\rd$ and $D_{\rm H}(z)/\rd$, any modification of the pre-recombination expansion rate $H(z)$ can shift $\rd$ and thereby propagate into inferred late-time parameters even if $E(z)$ at $z\lesssim 2$ is unchanged.
 A broad class of scenarios can be parameterized by an additional early component with fractional contribution

 which increases $H(z)$ and typically reduces $\rd=\int c_s/H\,\dd z$.
 Early-dark-energy (EDE) models implement this idea with a component that is non-negligible around matter--radiation equality and then rapidly dilutes, aiming to reconcile early- and late-Universe distance ladders by decreasing $\rd$ while permitting a larger inferred $H_0$ in CMB+BAO fits \cite{Poulin2019EDE}.
-However, joint fits including lensing and large-scale-structure data often restrict the allowed EDE fraction and can reintroduce tension through shifts in $\sigma_8$-related parameters, so the viability is strongly dataset-dependent and prior-sensitive \cite{Hill2020EDE,Kamionkowski2023EDEReview}.
-For a DESI DR2-driven dynamical-$w(z)$ interpretation, explicitly testing whether the preference can be absorbed by a modest $\rd$ shift (i.e.\ early-time physics) versus requiring genuine late-time dynamics is therefore a necessary model-discrimination step.
+However, joint fits including CMB lensing and late-time large-scale-structure data often restrict the allowed EDE fraction and can reintroduce tension through shifts in $\sigma_8$-related parameters.
+A key driver is that many pre-recombination modifications that reduce $r_d$ enhance the CMB early integrated Sachs--Wolfe (eISW) contribution; maintaining an acceptable CMB fit then tends to push the inferred physical CDM density $\omega_c$ upward, which in turn raises the predicted clustering amplitude (e.g.\ $\sigma_8$ and $S_8$) and tightens LSS consistency constraints \cite{Hill2020EDE,Kamionkowski2023EDEReview,Vagnozzi2021eISW,PedrottiVagnozzi2024HubbleMultiD}.
+For a DESI DR2-driven dynamical-$w(z)$ interpretation, explicitly testing whether the preference can be absorbed by a modest $\rd$ shift (i.e.\ early-time physics) versus requiring genuine late-time dynamics is thus a necessary model-discrimination step.